gilcu3/hullcaster/README.md

 #### Customizable colors

 You can set the colors in the app with either built-in terminal colors or (provided your terminal supports it) customizable colors as well.
-See the "colors" section in the [config.toml](https://github.com/jeff-hughes/shellcaster/blob/master/config.toml) for details about how to specify these colors!
+See the "colors" section in the [config.toml](https://github.com/gilcu3/shellcaster/blob/master/config.toml) for details about how to specify these colors!

 ## Syncing without the UI

 Some users may wish to sync their podcasts automatically on a regular basis, e.g., every morning.
 The `shellcaster sync` subcommand can be used to do this without opening up the UI, and does a full sync of all podcasts in the database.
 This could be used to set up a cron job or systemd timer, for example.
 Please refer to the relevant documentation for these systems for setting it up on the schedule of your choice.

-## Contributing

-Contributions from others are welcome!
-If you wish to contribute, feel free to clone the repo and submit pull requests. **Please ensure you are on the `develop` branch when making your edits**, as this is where the continued development of the app is taking place.
-Pull requests will only be merged to the `develop` branch, so you can help to avoid merge conflicts by doing your work on that branch in the first place.

-Thanks to these fine folks who have made contributions: [a-kenji](https://github.com/a-kenji), [dougli1sqrd](https://github.com/dougli1sqrd), [dwvisser](https://github.com/dwvisser), [thunderbiscuit](https://github.com/thunderbiscuit)

-## Why "shellcaster"?

-I was trying to come up with a play on the word "podcast", and I liked the use of the word "shell" for several reasons.
-"Shell" is a synonym for the word "pod".
-The terminal is also referred to as a shell (and shellcaster is a terminal-based program).
-In addition, the program is built on Rust, whose mascot is Ferris the crab.
-Finally, I just personally enjoy that "shellcaster" sounds a lot like "spellcaster", so you can feel like a wizard when you use the program...